The ATR/QM Rule: What It Is And What Borrowers Should Know

 Ashley Kilroy6-minute read

-The Bureau recently published the final rules revising the Ability-to-Repay/Qualified Mortgage Rule (ATR/QM), which the CFPB designed to make mortgages accessible while keeping lenders accountable.
-This information can be complex, so read on to learn more about how the ATR/QM rule supports consumers like you.
+The Consumer Financial Protection Bureau’s final rules revising the ATR/QM Rule make mortgages more accessible while still keeping lenders accountable.
+This information can be complex, so let’s carefully examine how the ATR/QM Rule supports consumers like you.

-Multiple provisions from the Act took effect over the course of several years.
-In particular, the ATR/QM rule, which effectively makes it harder for lenders to offer loans that are not in the best interest of the applicant.
-It requires institutions, individuals, or groups to make a “reasonable and good faith determination” regarding a consumer’s ability to repay a loan according to its terms.
-This must be done before the lender creates a residential mortgage.
+The ATR/QM Rule requires institutions, individuals and groups to make a “reasonable and good faith determination” concerning a consumer’s ability to repay a loan according to its terms.
+This must happen before the lender creates a residential mortgage.

-However, some provisions and features, like the Temporary GSE (Government-Sponsored Enterprise) QMs, which include loans sold through entities like Fannie Mae or Freddie Mac, have changed over time.
+Multiple provisions from Dodd-Frank took effect over several years, including the ATR/QM Rule.
+Some provisions and features, like Temporary GSE (Government-Sponsored Enterprise) QMs – which include loans sold through entities like Fannie Mae or Freddie Mac – have changed over time.

 Updates To The ATR/QM Rule

-Appendix Q also saw a removal.
-Originally, the appendix set the standards for considering a consumer’s monthly debts and income.
-But many argued Appendix Q was too strict and complicated.
-The APR limit allows lenders to use CFPB-specified income standards that GSEs and the Federal Housing Administration (FHA) also use.
+Originally, Appendix Q set the standards for considering a consumer’s monthly debts and income.
+But many argued Appendix Q was too strict and complicated, so it was removed.
+The new APR limit allows lenders to use the same standards that Fannie Mae, Freddie Mac and the Federal Housing Administration (FHA) use.

 Seasoned QM Rule

-Some of the rules for defining a Seasoned QM as a loan include: that it’s secured by a first lien, is not a high-cost mortgage, has a fixed interest rate, and that the original creditor or purchaser held the portfolio for at least 36 months.
-The CFPB chose 36 months based on the reasoning that the earlier the delinquency, the more likely the consumer could not pay the loan from the start.
+The CFPB chose 36 months based on the reasoning that the earlier the delinquency, the more likely it is that the consumer couldn’t pay the loan from the start.
 That is in contrast to the concept of defaulting as a result of a change in circumstance.

 What Is Considered A ‘Qualified Mortgage’?

 Secondly, the creditor underwrites terms for the loan based on predetermined criteria.
 These conditions should indicate that the borrower can reasonably and safely repay their mortgage.
-More than anything, it is vital for the lender to find the consumer financially stable.
-Some of the personal details the lender may look at to decide this are your current income or total assets, debt-to-income ratio, debt obligations, employment and credit history.
+More than anything, it’s vital for the lender to find the consumer financially stable.
+Among the personal details a lender may look at to decide this include your current income or total assets, debt-to-income ratio, debt obligations, employment and credit history.

-You can identify a QM under one of four categories: general, temporary, small creditor, and balloon payment.
-Any creditor can originate either of the first two, general and temporary QMs.
-However, only small creditors can originate small creditor and balloon-payment QMs under the ATR/QM rule.
+You can identify a QM under one of four categories: general, temporary, small creditor and balloon payment.
+Any creditor can originate general and temporary QMs.
+However, only small creditors can originate small creditor and balloon-payment QMs under the ATR/QM Rule.

 What Borrower Protections Are Offered Under ATR/QM?